 - 1. Before delivering a ballot to an individual according to section 16.1-13-22, the poll clerks shall require the individual to show identification, which includes the individual's residential address and date of birth.
-The identification may include: - a.
-A driver's license or nondriver identification card issued by the department of transportation or other official form of identification issued by the state; - b.
+The valid forms of identification are: - a.
+A current driver's license or nondriver identification card issued by the department of transportation; - b.
 An official form of identification issued by a tribal government; - c.
-An alternative form of identification prescribed by the secretary of state, if the individual does not possess an official form of identification provided for under subdivision a or b; or - d.
-A combination of any of the forms of identification under subdivisions a through c. - 2. a.
+A long-term care certificate prescribed by the secretary of state, if the individual does not possess an official form of identification provided for under subdivision a or b; or - d.
+For a uniformed service member or a qualifying family member temporarily stationed away from the individual's residence in the state or a qualified elector temporarily living outside the country, a current military identification card or passport if the individual does not possess an official form of identification provided for under subdivision a or b. - 2. a.
 When verifying an individual's eligibility or when entering the name of an individual into the pollbook, poll clerks shall request, correct, and update any incorrect or incomplete information about an individual required to be included in the pollbook generated from the central voter file.

 - b.
 If the individual's name is contained in the pollbook generated from the central voter file, the poll clerks shall verify the individual's residential address and mailing address, if different from the individual's residential address. - c.
 If the individual's name is not contained in the pollbook generated from the central voter file but the individual is determined eligible to vote, the poll clerks shall record the individual's name in the pollbook.
-The poll clerks shall request and obtain any additional information for the individual required to be included in the pollbook. - 3.
-Poll clerks shall direct an individual who is attempting to vote in the incorrect precinct to the proper precinct and voting location.
+The poll clerks shall request and obtain any additional information for the individual required to be included in the pollbook. - Poll clerks shall direct an individual who is attempting to vote in the incorrect precinct or who does not meet the thirty-day residency requirement to the proper precinct and voting location.